MinimaHQ/re-css/README.md

 ]
 ```

-To make this css work you can use `Cn.make` or rewrite css using functions (for now, I prefer the former):
+To make this css work you can use `Cn.make` or re-shuffle classes/selectors or rewrite css using functions (for now, I prefer the former):

 ```reason
 <div className={Cn.make([Css.foo, Css.bar])} />